adfresca/sdk-unity/README.md

 ### Timeout Interval

-You can set a timeout interval for messaging request.
-If message is not loaded within this time interval, Message won't be displayed to users and SDK will return the control to your app.
+You can set a timeout interval for a messaging request.
+If the message is not loaded within this time interval, the message won't be displayed to users and our SDK will return control to your app.

-Default is 5 seconds and you can set from 1 seconds to 5 seconds.
+Default is 5 seconds and you can set it from 1 to 5 seconds.

 ```cs
 AdFresca.Plugin plugin = AdFresca.Plugin.Instance;